 The wolves live in large, wild enclosures with plenty of space to roam.
 We can get close to the fence where the ambassador wolves live (next to them, essentially), but we aren’t able to put our hands through the fence to touch them.
+This is for the well being of the wolves.
 We’ll likely catch glimpses of the more wild red & grey wolves.
 They surround us there on the land.

 Mission and work of partner, Wolf Conservation Center (WCC)

 The WCC’s mission is to promote wolf conservation by teaching about wolves, their relationship to the environment, and the human role in protecting their future.
 The WCC accomplishes this mission through onsite and offsite education programs emphasizing wolf biology, the ecological benefits of wolves and other large predators, and the current status of wolf recovery in the United States.The WCC also participates in the Species Survival Plan (SSP) and Recovery Plan for two critically endangered wolf species, the Mexican gray wolf (Canis lupus baileyi) and the red wolf (Canis rufus).
 The Mexican gray wolf and the red wolf are among the rarest mammals in North America; both species at one time were completely extinct in the wild.
 More at nywolf.org

 If you travel from the NYC on public transportation, take the Metro North to Katonah and a cab to the Conservation center.
 The Katonah cab company number is: (914) 232-5772.
 They know how to get to there.

 The closest airports are JFK or LaGuardia in NYC, or the Westchester airport.

 Address to the Wolf Conservation Center: